Upper Klamath

 Rafting the Upper Klamath?
 Our Upper Klamath River guide has you covered: 40 waypoints | Live, offline location | 20 photos

-The Upper Klamath is a Class II, III, & IV run from the Spring Island River Access Point and winds its way through Hell’s Canyon to the Access 6 Take-Out
+Hell’s Corner was the standard UK run before the dams came out.
+This section is a Class II, III, & IV run from the Spring Island River Access Point to the Access 6 Take-Out.

 Mile 0.00 – Spring Island Surf Wave: